 This shoulder pocket must be "just for show".
 We suppose you could keep a credit card or drivers license here, but if you're anything like us, you will completely forget it is there.

 While style is ultimately a personal choice, cut and fit are quantifiable.
 A good winter coat should cover your backside and allow for proper mobility and range of motion while providing protection and warmth.

-The Gotham made sacrifices in warmth and weather resistance to achieve a certain look.
+made sacrifices in warmth and weather resistance to achieve a certain look.
 The cut is trimmer and more athletic than the other products we reviewed.
 While the faux fur can lend warmth in truly cold conditions, it's also a style choice.
 It's not for everyone, but you can remove it.
 While many reviewers love the design and athletic cut, others did not appreciate the aggressive outer pockets.
 Overall, we felt that the rib knit hem is too short.
 It did not fit tall, skinny users very well.
-If this describes you, try looking at one of the longer coats in this review, like the Haglofs Torsang or Arc Teryx Camosun.
+If this describes you, try looking at one of the longer coats in this review, like the Haglofs Torsang

 The North Face constructed this jacket with a used strong nylon fabric.
 We had no issues with the product failing.
 We guess that the elastic sleeves may go first.
 They could stretch out from being pulled over gloves.
 While we like the removable hood trim, anything that can be removed can be lost, so take care to keep track of it.
 Despite repeated and forceful use, the buttons appear to be solid and did not pull through the fabric.

 The range of motion of the Gotham isn't ideal, but its nimble enough for some basic yard tasks.

 This is not a jacket that holds up to extreme conditions, but those looking for a coat that looks and feels amazing will come to appreciate the features and style of this coat.
 It works well for everyday urban wear and apres-ski events.